jimbojw/karmarank/karmarank-manifesto-0.2.0-2025-12-21-3722b24.md

 **KarmaRank**

+Time-Decayed, Capital-Constrained, Adversarial Eigenvector-Sponsorship.

 The implied iterative algorithm by which Karma ($K$) and Status ($S$) converge.
 That is, the outcome of calibration confers title and accolades, which are components of Status.
 Status is the realized effect of Karma validated by calibration.

+### Archetypes

+**The Technician**

+The "Achievement" Manager.
+Driven by competence and efficiency.
+Currency: Accuracy.
+Trap: Do not bore them with "vision"; give them p99 latency stats.

+**The Politician**

+The "Power" Manager.
+Driven by influence and optics.
+Currency: Alignment.
+Trap: Do not bore them with technical nuance; connect your work to the VP's narrative.

+**The Peacemaker**

+The "Affiliation" Manager.
+Driven by harmony and connection.
+Currency: Safety.
+Trap: Most dangerous Counsel; will fold in court to avoid conflict.
+You must manufacture their spine.

+**The Centaur Operator**

+The post-AI engineer who uses LLMs ("The Humanities Compiler") to generate the empathy and social rhetoric they lack naturally.
+They do not rely on charisma; they spec charisma.

 ### Topology